Originally published November 2019, updated October 2022.

 WANT TO CALCULATE HOW MUCH SPACE YOU NEED?

 Use our Office Space Calculator.
 Our calculation is derived from a carefully designed formula that weighs the number of employees, the amount of space desired for each employee, and the use of common spaces.

-2. How Long of a Lease Should You Sign?
+2. How Long of an Office Lease Should You Sign?

 Another important thing for startups to consider is the right lease length.
 It is typical for a startup to be in a high growth phase and the ideal term length can be a tough thing to determine.

 In Austin, the typical lease term is between three and 10 years.
 Because Austin is such a competitive market, it can be difficult to find direct space available for less than a three-year term, especially in the downtown area.